 - PROPELLER INJURY.
 Avoid serious injury turn engine OFF while swimming and or using boarding ladders. - VISION OBSTRUCTION.
 Do not operate boat while full canopy enclosures are installed.
-Your forward, aft and side vision is obstructed by the canopy enclosures. - DO NOT STORE FUEL IN COMPARTMENTS.
-Proper ventilation has not been provided.
-Serious injury could result if ignored. - FUEL SYSTEM IS UNDER PRESSURE.
+Your forward, aft and side vision is obstructed by the canopy enclosures.

+- FUEL SYSTEM IS UNDER PRESSURE.
 Release cap slowly to avoid injury.
 No smoking, vapors are combustable. - AVOID SERIOUS INJURY OR DEATH from fire or explosion resulting from leaking fuel.
 Inspect system for leaks at least once a year. - DO NOT OPERATE UNDERDECK LIGHTS when navigation lights are required. - WHILE ANCHORED OR UNDER WAY stern light must be vertical.
-Monitor regularly - USCG Regulation. - PASSENGERS SHOULD NOT RIDE IN BOW AND STERN FISHING SEATS WHEN BOAT IS UNDERWAY! - Too much weight in the bow could cause the boat to nosedive. - Passengers in stern are in danger of falling overboard. - SEAT PASSENGERS FROM REAR TO FRONT.
+Monitor regularly - USCG Regulation. - PASSENGERS SHOULD NOT RIDE IN BOW AND STERN FISHING SEATS WHEN BOAT IS UNDERWAY! - Too much weight in the bow could cause the boat to nosedive. - Passengers in stern are in danger of falling overboard. - · SEAT PASSENGERS FROM REAR TO FRONT.
 Heavy bow loading may cause poor handling while underway. - SUDDEN TURNS ABOVE 25 mph may cause loss of boat control, reduce speed before attempting a turn. - SKI BAR IS NOT A TOWING DEVICE.
 Ski bar is for water skiing only.
-Use of ski bar with tube may cause personal injury and/or equipment damage. - Turn Engine straight before tilting engine up or down for the trailering position, or damage to the cowling may result. - CARBON MONOXIDE (CO) CAN CAUSE BRAIN DAMAGE OR DEATH. - Engine and generator exhaust contains odorless and colorless carbon monoxide gas. - Signs of carbon monoxide poisoning include nausea, headache, dizziness, drowsiness, and lack of consciousness. - MOVE TO FRESH AIR If anyone shows signs of carbon monoxide poisoning. - See Owners's Manual for information regarding carbon monoxide poisoning. - BOATER'S CHECKLIST.
-For maximum enjoyment and safety, check each of these items, BEFORE STARTING YOUR ENGINE: - DRAIN PLUG (Securely in place?) - LIFE-SAVING DEVICES (One for every person on board?) - STEERING SYSTEM (Working smoothly and properly?) - FUEL SYSTEM (Adequate fuel?
+Use of ski bar with tube may cause personal injury and/or equipment damage. - Turn Engine straight before tilting engine up or down for the trailering position, or damage to the cowling may result. - CARBON MONOXIDE (CO) CAN CAUSE BRAIN DAMAGE OR DEATH. - Engine and generator exhaust contains odorless and colorless carbon monoxide gas. - Signs of carbon monoxide poisoning include nausea, headache, dizziness, drowsiness, and lack of consciousness. - MOVE TO FRESH AIR if anyone shows signs of carbon monoxide poisoning. - See Owners's Manual for information regarding carbon monoxide poisoning. - BOATER'S CHECKLIST.
+For maximum enjoyment and safety, check each of these items.
+BEFORE STARTING YOUR ENGINE: - DRAIN PLUG (Secur - LIFE-SAVING DEVICES (One for every person on board?) - STEERING SYSTEM (Working smoothly and properly?) - FUEL SYSTEM (Adequate fuel?
 Leaks?
-Fumes?) - BATTERY (Full charged?
-Cable terminals clean and Tight?)

-- ENGINE (In neutral?)
+Fumes?)
+BATTERY (Full charged?
+Cable terminals clean and Tight?) - ENGINE (in neutral?)

-CAPACITY PLATE (Are you overloaded or overpowered?)

-WEATHER CONDITIONS (Safe to go out?)
+- CAPACITY PLATE (Are you overloaded or overpowered?)
+WEATHER CONDITIONS (Safe to go out?) - ELECTRICAL EQUIPMENT (Lights, horn, pump, etc?)

-- ELECTRICAL EQUIPMENT (Lights, horn, pump, etc?) - EMERGENCY GEAR
+- EMERGENCY GEAR

-(Fire extinguisher, baller, paddle, anchor and line, signaling device, tool kit, etc?)
+(Fire extinguisher, bailer, paddle, anchor and line, signaling device, tool kit, etc?)